Exercise refers to planned or structured physical activity includes aerobic and resistance training.

 Exercise to Lower Cholesterol

 One best way to control high cholesterol is exercise; it has been proven to increase HDL and reduce triglycerides.
-Another effective way to ensure a healthy cholesterol level is choosing diet smartly.
+Another effective way to ensure a healthy cholesterol level is by choosing diet smartly.

 How does exercise lower lipid profile?